Queen’s University Belfast

 Our five core values (Integrity, Connected, Ambition, Respect, Excellence) have been developed by staff and students.
 They express our shared understanding of what we believe, how we aim to behave and what we aspire to be as an international organisation.

 The successful Research Fellow will:

-• Have or about to obtain a PhD in Pharmacy, Pharmaceutical Sciences, or a relevant engineering discipline.
+• Have or about to obtain a PhD in radiation biology, cancer biology, pharmaceutical Sciences or biomedical sciences.